edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 Regulators are mandating increased transparency to address this risk.
 This is wise, and it can be effective.
 However, it introduces some heavy burdens.
 Reliably vetting the identity of every possible caller is an ambitious task.
 Maintaining a comprehensive, up-to-date graph of certificates and cryptographic keys to attest vetted identities is harder.
 Operating a central registry of such identities and evidence, especially as phone calls increasingly cross jurisdictional boundaries, is harder still.
 Regulatory constraints on data movement, shifting technical standards, variety in PSTNs and system interconnects, and many other factors further complexify.

-Yet the inherent limit in today's transparency efforts is even more fundamental: there exists a pernicious gap between the party accountable for a phone call, and the party that provides evidence about who's calling.
-A decade ago, the TSP told us who's calling in a probabilistic way, based on unreliable metadata about a call's source.
+Yet the inherent limit in today's transparency efforts is even more fundamental: a pernicious gap between the party accountable for a phone call, and the party that provides evidence about who's calling.
+A decade ago, terminating service providers (TSPs) told us who's calling in a probabilistic way, based on unreliable metadata about a call's source.
 More recently, approaches like STIR/SHAKEN move the evidence source closer to the origin, and add tamper protections.
-However, there is still a gap: the signer of a SHAKEN passport is the OSP, not the caller, and the OSP may not know what's happening in this gap.
-A high percentage of STIR/SHAKEN traffic does not receive an A attestation, and even the traffic that does receive it may receive it on imperfect evidence.
+However, the gap persists.
+The signer of a SHAKEN passport is the originating service provider (OSP), not the enterprise that makes a call, and we have no evidence to close this gap, other than the OSP's say-so.
+Further, signers outside the regulated jurisdiction lack reputation for a mixture of reasons.
+Thus, a high percentage of STIR/SHAKEN traffic does not receive an A attestation, and even the traffic that does receive it may receive it on imperfect evidence.

 In theory, the remaining gap could be eliminated by requiring a perfect authentication and authorization between callers and OSPs, for every phone call -- simply refuse to connect calls that do not match an ideal profile for trust.
 However, this is impractical for many legitimate business reasons.
 To cite one obvious example, Organization X might hire Call Center Y to call on their behalf, using X's reputation/brand and X's phone number.
 In such a situation, X is the relevant answer to the "who's calling" question, but Y is the originator of the call -- and there's no good way to guarantee that everyone knows the existence and status of that relationship.
 In addition, the market manifests a demand for wholesalers/aggregators of phone numbers, and is characterized by complex system layers and interconnects, that further challenge transparency.

 VVP solves these problems by applying two crucial innovations.

 ## Evidence format
-VVP uses an evidence format called Authentic Chained Data Container (ACDC) -- {{TOIP-ACDC}}.
+VVP uses an evidence format called Authentic Chained Data Containers (ACDCs) -- {{TOIP-ACDC}}.
 The chaining feature in ACDCs is safer, more powerful, and easier to maintain than the one in X509 certificates {{RFC5280}}.
 It is also capable of modeling nuanced delegated relationships such as the one between Organization X and Call Center Y. This eliminates the gap between accountable party and caller, while maintaining perfect transparency.
 Given X's formal approval, Y can sign a call on behalf of X, using a number allocated to X, and using X's brand, without impersonating X, and they can prove to any OSP or any other party, in any jurisdiction, that they have the right to do so.
 The evidence that Y cites can be built and maintained by X and Y, and does not need to be published in a central registry.

 Further, when such evidence is filtered through suballocations or crosses jurisdictional boundaries, it can be reused, or linked and transformed, without altering its robustness or efficiency.
 ACDCs verify data back to a root through arbitrarily long and complex chains of issuers, whereas formats like W3C Verifiable Credentials {{W3C.REC-vc-data-model-20220303}} and SD-JWTs {{I-D.ietf-oauth-selective-disclosure-jwt}} require direct trust in the proximate issuer.
 This means ACDCs are lossless in delegation, not lossy, and flexible, not fragile.
 The result is that no third party has to guess who's accountable; the accountable party is transparently and provably accountable, period.
-Notwithstanding this transparency, ACDCs support a form of pseudonymity and graduated disclosure that satisfies vital privacy and data processing constraints.
+(Notwithstanding this transparency, ACDCs support a form of pseudonymity and graduated disclosure that satisfies vital privacy and data processing constraints.
+This is discussed below.)

 ## Vetting refinements
-Although VVP can work inside governance frameworks such as SHAKEN {{ATIS-1000074}}, it dramatically upgrades at least one key ingredient: the foundational vetting mechanism.
-The ACDC format used by VVP is also the format used by the Verifiable Legal Entity Identifier (vLEI) standardized in {{ISO-17442-3}}. vLEIs use a KYC approach established by the Regulatory Oversight Committee of the G20, based on the LEI {{ISO-17442-1}} that's globally required in cross-border banking.
-This means the basis of vLEI trust is already adopted, and it is not limited to any particular jurisdiction or to telecom.
-VVP offers two-way, easy bridges between identity in phone calls and identity in financial, legal, technical, logistic, regulatory, web, email, and social media contexts.
+Although VVP can work inside governance frameworks such as SHAKEN {{ATIS-1000074}}, it allows for a dramatic upgrade of at least one key ingredient: the foundational vetting mechanism.
+The ACDC format used by VVP is also the format used by the Verifiable Legal Entity Identifier (vLEI) standardized in {{ISO-17442-3}}. vLEIs use a KYC approach established by the Regulatory Oversight Committee of the G20, based on the LEI {{ISO-17442-1}} that's globally required in high-security, high-regulation, cross-border banking.

+To be clear, VVP does not *require* that vLEIs be used for vetting.
+However, by choosing an evidence format that is high-precision and lossless enough to accommodate vLEIs, VVP lets telecom ecosystems opt in to trust bases that are already adopted, and that are not limited to any particular jurisdiction or to the telecom industry.
+It thus offers two-way, easy bridges between identity in phone calls and identity in financial, legal, technical, logistic, regulatory, web, email, and social media contexts.
+If VVP chose a weaker evidence format like X509 or SD-JWT or W3C VCs, higher vetting standards in some jurisdictions or use cases would not be an option.

 # Conventions and Definitions